Lyoneos/mcp-cheatengine-Cto/README.md

 ```

 # UpDate

+## 2025.05.05
-* I recently discovered that Python is able to read memory directly, and this project may be deprecated and discontinued at any time due to the complexity of the code.
-Subsequent code will probably be done directly by Python.
+*I recently discovered that Python is able to read memory directly, and this project may be deprecated and discontinued at any time due to the complexity of the code.
+Future code will probably just leave reading the memory to Python alone.This is because I didn't think about whether Python had a module that could do it at the beginning of the code design process.